 Difficulty: Easy

-If you’re looking for a unique way to beat the heat and get your adrenaline pumping, The Narrows is your hike!
+If you’re looking for a unique way to beat the heat and get your adrenaline pumping, I highly recommend The Narrows hike!

 Floating Rock will be about halfway through the Wall Street section.
 I highly recommend you keep going and at least finish out the Wall Street section!
 It will open back up quite a bit so you’ll know when you’re through it.

 At the end of the Wall Street section you can continue to Big Spring.
 If you do this, I recommend you start as early as possible.
-I stopped because I didn’t want to be in the canyon, alone, too late in the day and it was starting to get quite a bit deeper.
+I stopped because I didn’t want to be in the canyon, alone, too late in the day and the water level was starting to get quite a bit deeper.

-Zion Outfitter, near the park entrance, is a must-visit for rental gear to stay dry while trekking The Narrows.
-I rented the Dry Bib Package for $55 which is recommended when water levels are high temperatures are cold.
+Zion Outfitter, near the park entrance, is the go-to spot for rental gear to stay dry while hiking The Narrows.
+I rented the Dry Bib Package for $55 which is recommended when water levels are high and temperatures are cold.

-The package comes with a dry bib, neoprene socks to keep your feet warm, and canyoneering boots that will help you traverse across slippery rocks.
+The package comes with a dry bib, neoprene socks to keep your feet warm, and canyoneering boots that will help you walk across slippery rocks.
 It also comes with a wooden hiking stick that I would recommend over your trekking poles.
 The hiking stick will provide better stability.
+You also won’t have to worry about ruining your trekking poles.
 Make sure to also bring a waterproof backpack, or you can rent one from Zion Outfitter.

 Check out the description for each package offered by Zion Outfitter to see what fits best based on the water levels and the time of the year.

 Additionally, before you head to this slot canyon, check the weather forecast!
-Rain in Zion means flash floods could be on their way – so you may need to hold off until another day.
+Rain in Zion means flash floods could happen at any time and you should postpone your hike until another day.

 Zion National Park is proactively helping you avoid unexpected flash flooding with its flash flood potential rating system that informs visitors of the potential danger they face on any given day.
 You can also check with the rangers at the visitor center.